TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 If you choose to request removal of content by submitting an infringement notification, please remember that you are initiating a legal process. **Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.**

+You may notify Tube8 of alleged copyright infringement via our form found at http://www.tube8.com/info.html#dmca-form .
+This form is designed to help you identify your content accurately and help speed up the process of content take-down.

-In accordance with the DMCA, the written notice (the "**DMCA Notice**") must include substantially the following:
+We also accept free-form copyright infringement notifications.
+In that case, in accordance with the DMCA, the written notice (the "**DMCA Notice**") must include substantially the following:

 *   Identification of the copyrighted work you believe to have been infringed or, if the claim involves multiple works, a representative list of such works.
 *   Identification of the material you believe to be infringing in a sufficiently precise manner to allow us to locate that material.
 If your complaint does not contain the specific URL of the video you believe infringes your rights, we may be unable to locate and remove it.
 General information about the video, such as a channel URL or username, is typically not adequate.
 Please include the URL(s) of the exact video(s).